 I had done quite a bit of research about the best way to get to the hotel from the bus station (where I was told we would be dropped off), so we once again put on our smiles and just hoped for the best.
 Thankfully, it paid off.

 After walking only a couple of blocks in the general direction of the hotel, a taxi pulled up and offered us a ride.
 And by taxi, I mean a modified motorcycle with a makeshift trailer attached that was covered with plastic.
 The price was fair and our bags were really starting to feel heavy.
 We crushed ourselves into the back of the tiny trailer and were whisked away on a bumpy ride through the city.
 Josh and I both agreed it was the most adventurous and most fun thing we have done in a while.
 Despite my love for those mountains, the taxi ride was my favorite part of the whole day.

 We made it to the hotel in excellent time and with only a few bumps and bruises for our trouble.
 The hotel is wonderful and I can’t wait to tell you all about it.

-After 13 hours, we were pretty tired of our six hour Li River Cruise adventure.
 It was a long and difficult day.
 I would still recommend the trip to anyone who has a tolerance for China-Life, but would recommend booking only when you know exactly what you are going to get.
 Be patient and remember to have fun along the way, no matter what.
 I may not have gotten the “view of a lifetime” I was hoping for, but it was definitely an adventure I will never forget, a true Journey of a Lifetime.